-We work in partnership and endeavour to establish effective working relationships with parents, carers, and colleagues from other agencies in line with Working Together 2018 & Information sharing advice for safeguarding practitioners
+We work in partnership and endeavour to establish effective working relationships with parents, carers, and colleagues from other agencies in line with Working Together to Safeguard Children 2023 & Information sharing advice for safeguarding practitioners

-Information sharing is vital in identifying and tackling all forms of abuse and neglect, and in promoting children's welfare, including their educational outcomes.
+Information sharing is vital in identifying and tackling all forms of abuse, neglect, and exploitation, and in promoting children's welfare, including their educational outcomes.
 Schools have clear powers to share, hold and use information for these purposes.